 The Senior Symposia program at Greenfield Community College is a collaborative effort with older adults in the region.
 The program encourages seniors to continue their education through attending talks on a variety of subjects.
 Persons of all ages are welcome to attend Senior Symposia events and participate in the lively discussions that follow the presentations.

-The cost for each session is \$10 and registration is required.
-You can find more information here: https://go.gcc.mass.edu/seniors/senior-symposia/.
+Find more information about all non-credit opportunities at https://engage.gcc.mass.edu.